What we know about the Dominican nightclub collapse and its victims

 The search for survivors ends

-The collapse killed at least 231 people, Dominican officials said Monday.
-At least 17 are US citizens, according to a State Department spokesperson last week.
+The collapse killed at least 232 people, Dominican officials said on April 17.
+At least 17 are US citizens, according to the US State Department.

 Dominican Health Minister Víctor Atallah said at least 189 people were injured in the disaster.